Who We Are

-Society Alumnus Shari-Lynn Odzer, who participated in both the Science Talent Search and the International Science and Engineering Fair (now both sponsored by Intel) while in high school, describes her experiences participating in science education competitions and how that impacted her current career as a physician.
-Shari’s oldest daughter, Jamie, a 3rd Award winner in Environmental Management and recipient of a Special Organization Award from the American Veterinary Medical Association at Intel ISEF 2012, also shares her thoughts.
-Jamie’s sister, Nicole, also recently won a 2nd place Science Award for her project on reef-building corals and global warming at the 2012 Broadcom MASTERS.
+Society alumna Shari-Lynn Odzer, who participated in both the Science Talent Search and the International Science and Engineering Fair (now both sponsored by Intel) while in high school, describes her experiences participating in science competitions and how they impacted her current career as a physician.
+Shari’s oldest daughter, Jamie, a 3rd place award winner in Environmental Management and recipient of a Special Organization Award from the American Veterinary Medical Association at Intel ISEF 2012, also shares her thoughts.
+Jamie’s sister, Nicole, also recently won a 2nd place award for her project on reef-building corals and global warming at the 2012 Broadcom MASTERS.

 What was your experience as a Science Talent Search and International Science and Engineering Fair finalist like?

 I participated in the International Science and Engineering Fair in 1982 and 1983, and in the Science Talent Search (then sponsored by Westinghouse) in 1983.
 All three of these experiences were incredible!
 From the intellectual stimulation, to the self-confidence each competition afforded, to the camaraderie with like-minded kids which ultimately developed into life-long friendships…it was these experiences which shaped my future, defined who I was, and contributed greatly to the career I ultimately pursued.
 The memories which stand out the most were:

 Can you provide a short description of your research project?